 The Net Bill value on the Create Batch Invoice screen is the sum of approved billable, but unbilled time and expenses logged on a project.
 Normally, when the total amount from time and expense entries that are part of the contract amount (non-extra entries) reaches the contract amount for a fixed-type project, CORE changes any new non-extra entries to non-billable by default, provided there are no project rules set that cause CORE to skip this evaluation against the contract amount.

 However, you can always mark the new entries as billable manually or as Extra so that the evaluation against the contract amount is not triggered.
 These entries can cause the total billable amount on the project to exceed the contract amount.
-You can even change the Net Bill amount to a value that is higher than the contract amount.
+You can even change the Net Bill amount to a value that is higher or lower than the contract amount.
 To impose a stricter limit on the contract amount, you can use the project rule Prevent time and expense entry after reaching contract amount.
 Note that you can still create non-billable and extra entries when this rule is active as they are not considered part of the contract.
 It only prevents you from creating billable non-extra entries.
 Moreover, you can still change the Net Bill manually.
-Check the Core Help for details on the project rule.
+Check CORE Help Center for details on the project rule.